Vieiraork/CSV-Reader-and-Writer/README.md

 1. Inside of **File.py** change the attribute **self.file_name** for name of your file
   ```
         def __init__(self):
-          self.file_name = 'name of your file'
+          self.file_name = 'name of your file.CSV'
   ```
 2. Inside of **File.py** in function **create_file** change the line what contains **writer.writerow**
   ```